thetonyharkness/GoScanGo/README.md

 ```

 ## License
-This project is licensed under the GNU Public License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License - see the LICENSE file for details.